Quick Answer: Is AARP Life Insurance Worth It?

 Is AARP life insurance really from AARP?

-No. AARP doesn’t sell life insurance — New York Life does.
-AARP simply licenses its name for marketing, and you pay an annual membership fee ($16) just to access the offer.
+No. AARP does not sell life insurance.
+The policies are underwritten and administered by New York Life.
+AARP only licenses its name for marketing, and members must pay a small annual fee to access these insurance products.

 Is AARP life insurance legit?